-Fishery performance is evaluated by comparing the confidence interval derived from the most recent two years of MRIP harvest estimates to the two-year average RHL.
-The score is determined by where the average RHL appears in relation to the 2 year MRIP CI.
+Fishery performance is evaluated by comparing the confidence interval (CI) defined based on the method described on page 43.
+The score is determined by where the average RHL appears in relation to the CI.
 The following three categories are used for this metric: